paper-spa/pages-canary/README.md

 # Pages Canary

-## The metaphorical canary in the coal mine, at least when it comes to GitHub Pages
+## The *literal* canary in the coal mine, at least when it comes to GitHub Pages

 A super simple Pages/Jekyll site, that if it doesn't build for any reason, we know something's up.